scayle/components/README.md

 ## Getting Started

 Visit the [Add-On Developer Guide](https://scayle.dev/en/add-on-guide) to learn more on how to use the components.

+Visit the [Components Upgrade Guide](https://scayle.dev/en/add-on-guide/getting-started/components-library) to learn more on how to update to the newest version.

 Visit the [Docs](https://scayle.dev) to learn more about our system requirements.